vEnhance/web.evanchen.cc/input/personal.md

 - Onion.
 A round sloth.
 Showed up mysteriously in the mail one day.
 - Pear.
 A probe.
 She went on a trip to [King's Cove][kc] once.
 - Sgt Billy.
 A blue marine.
 Remember, say no to [stim][stim]!
+- Snowcone.
+A Yeti.
+Has a goofy grin.
 - Starfish.
 An infestor.
 Always has his tongue out.
 - Stirfry.
 Another infestor.
 Doesn't seem to have Neural Parasite yet.
 - Toast.
 Mostly light brown, with a bit of butter as well.